microgate-io/microgate/README.md

 This design and implementation was created to address the complexity when creating microservices in a polygot development organisation with increasing demands on standardization of non-functional requirements such as logging, metrics, resilience, error handling, etc.

-Compare to the [Dapr initiative](https://dapr.io/), this implementation is gRPC based and requires a per-cloud provider implementation to keep it simple.
+Compared to the [Dapr initiative](https://dapr.io/), this implementation is gRPC based and requires a per-cloud provider implementation to keep it simple.

-2021.
-MIT License ernestmicklei.com
+&copy; 2022.
+MIT License. ernestmicklei.com